Opentrons/opentrons/RELEASING.md

     git merge --no-ff release
     ```

-11. Use the PR title for the merge commit title.
+14. Use the PR title for the merge commit title.
 You can then `git push origin edge`, which will succeed as long as the PR is approved and status checks pass.

-12. Release the docs for this version (see below under Releasing Web Projects)

 ### tag usage